cucumber/common/docs/architecture/writing-a-new-cucumber.md

 Now that you have the early beginning of a Step Definition API, let's store the Step Definition in memory instead of running it immediately.
-What we want to do next is to write a simple Gherkin feature with a single scenario and a singgle step, parse it, match it against our step definition and print the argument.
+What we want to do next is to write a simple Gherkin feature with a single scenario and a single step, parse it, match it against our step definition and print the argument.

 Here is how it's done: